DEVOTIONALS

 Thank You, Jesus for showing Your forgiveness when You

-went to the cross pay my debts.
-Help me develop Your attitude
+went to the cross to pay for what I owe.
+Help me develop Your

-of forgiveness so that I will not be a prisoner of bitterness and
+attitude of forgiveness so I will not be a prisoner of bitterness

-hurt.
-When I am hurt by others, help me to remember that You
+and hurt.
+When I am hurt by others, help me to remember that

-for sending the Holy Spirit to help me to become more like You.”
+You for sending the Holy Spirit to help me become more like You.”

 About Don Woodruff